General Equipment at Swift and Company Chicago Union Stock Yards Illinois

 Members of Plumbers and Pipefitters UA Local 562 (St. Louis) and Plumbers and Pipefitters UA Local 268 (Kansas City) may have worked at the Swift & Company facility.
 Their work allegedly brought them into frequent contact with asbestos-containing materials through:

-- Replacing asbestos gaskets and rope packing from Garlock Sealing Technologies and W.R.
-Grace in valves, flanges, and steam traps
+• Replacing asbestos gaskets and rope packing from gaskets and packing and in valves, flanges, and steam traps

-- Working alongside insulators applying or removing asbestos-containing insulation from Johns-Manville and Owens-Illinois
+• Working alongside insulators applying or removing asbestos-containing insulation

 Pipefitters and steamfitters routinely worked in confined, poorly ventilated pipe chases and mechanical spaces where asbestos fiber concentrations may have been particularly elevated.